AnimeshKC/Tournament-Manager/sprintLog.md

 # Sprint Planning

 Here I go over my plans for weekly sprints and log my progress throughout the weeks.

-Expected number of sprint weeks: 17
+`Expected number of sprint weeks: 17` (1 planning week + ~4 months of development)

 ## Sprint 1 (September 14 - September 20)

-### Backlog
+### 1-Backlog

-1. Create a Software Requirement Specification
+Planning:

-2. Set up Trello with key user stories in upcoming sprints
+1. Set up Trello with key user stories in upcoming sprints
-3. Develop the core architecture of the application
+2. Come up with the high level architecture of the application
+3. Come up with requirements for the First Agile Iteration (To be completed by Sprint 3)
 4. Decide on the tools for this application

-5. Learn the fundamentals of new technologies I'm using (Nest.js)
+Learning:

+- Nest.js
+- Learn Auth0 and how to configure it with PostgreSQL
+- Spin up Postgres in a Docker Container

-### Time Commitment Goals
+### 1-Time Commitment Goals

-Projected time for this week:
+Projected time for this week: 7 hours

-    Monday-Friday: ~45 minutes
+    Tuesday-Friday: ~45 minutes

-    Saturday and Sundary: ~90 minutes
+    Saturday and Sunday: ~120 minutes

 Time Allocation Plan (% of the week's time budget):

     Planning, Architecture, Setup: 60%

-    Learning Nest.js: 40%
+    Learning: 40%

-#### Time Considerations
+#### 1-Time Considerations

-7 hours a week is around the amount of time I can spend on the project, as I have university and I have several daily activites I engage in.

-A group project I was part of (GoalTrack) is aiming to become a startup, and I'll be spending time on that project, which may cut my time for this project.
-Hopefully I can still reach the project time goal.
+I aim to spend 10 hours a week on most weeks, but I'll ease in and be conservative for the first week.

+I also have university classes and am working in a team project, so it would be hard to dedicate more than 10 hours weekly on this project.

+### Week 1 Results

+I've decided on some of the core features and architecture in the past week, but I hadn't succeeded in coming up with a detailed enough plan.
+I did meet my 7 hour goal, but some docker configuration aspects took me longer than I'd like.

+This upcoming week I'll have to start with the coding, but I can take some time each day to expand on my plans.
+The starting code won't be too rigid so it's fine for me to finalize my plans throughout this next week.

+## Sprint 2 (September 21 - September 27)

+### 2-Backlog

+- finalize planning
+- Set up the Nest.js server
+- Set up the React & Postgres frontend
+- Set up Auth0 authentication with Postgres

+### 2-Time Commitment Goals

+Projected time for this week: 10 hours

+    Monday, Wednesday: ~45 minutes
+    Tuesday: ~90 minutes
+    Thursday-Friday: ~60 minutes
+    Saturday and Sunday: ~150 minutes

-### Week Results
+### Week 2 Results